 Did you know that much of the Rogue Valley is a fire-adapted ecosystem?
 This means that fires are a natural and important part of where we live.
-However, due to shifting climatic conditions, changes in fire management practices, and expansion of human communities, too often wildfires are burning larger, hotter, and posing a significant threat to our communities and ecosystems.
+However, due to shifting climatic conditions, changes in fire and forest management practices, and expansion of human communities, too often wildfires are burning larger, hotter, and posing a significant threat to our communities and ecosystems.

 Here are a few ways to help prevent wildfires from starting:

 -Check for burn bans for campfires, home burn piles, and fireworks before any activity.

 -Douse campfires with water and stir ashes multiple times; do not leave a campsite until a fire is completely cold.

 -Keep sparks away from dry vegetation: don’t use fire sources when it’s windy; don’t drive on dry grass; never throw burning cigarettes out the window.

 -Maintain equipment and vehicles to prevent sparks.